56quarters/avalonms/README.rst

 can then query the server to pull information about songs, albums, artists, and genres in the collection.

-The Avalon Music Server builds off of the excellent CherryPy and TagPy libraries.

 Using it is as simple as